 Are you in the Northern Hemisphere?
-Then look for this brilliant beauty of a planet high in south to southwest sky as soon as darkness falls.
-As seen from mid-latitudes in the Southern Hemisphere, Jupiter appears in the northern sky.
+Then look for this brilliant beauty of a planet high in the south to southwest sky as soon as darkness falls.

-Far brighter than any star, this blazing world is even visible from a light-polluted city.
-You might even see the bright star Regulus to the west of Jupiter.
+Brighter than any star, Jupiter can be seen even from a light-polluted city.
+You might even see the modestly bright star Zubenelgenubi close to Jupiter, from cities.

 Jupiter is the fifth planet outward from the sun, while Earth is the third planet outward.
 In the language of astronomers, Jupiter is a superior planet.
 In their outward order from the sun, the superior (exterior) planets are Mars, Jupiter, Saturn, Uranus and Neptune.

 Like all the planets, Jupiter always goes eastward in its orbit, or counterclockwise as viewed from north of the solar system.

 However, as seen from Earth, all superior planets spend a portion of each year moving westward in front of backdrop stars.
 The illustration below explains why.

 When the Earth in its smaller and swifter orbit swings by any superior planet, that planet appears to be going backward in its orbit (relative to the backdrop stars of the zodiac) for several months.
 It’s comparable to passing a car on the highway, with that car appearing to be going backward relative to distant background.
 Of course, you know that car isn’t really going in reverse.
 Neither is Jupiter, during its time of retrograde motion.